EU Gives Equipment Worth 1 Mln Euro For KPK Local Community Projects - UrduPoint

 EU Gives Equipment Worth 1 Mln Euro For KPK Local Community Projects

-EU Ambassador to Pakistan Androulla Kaminara Friday handed over equipment worth one million Euro to the Khyber Pakhtunkhwa Local government

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2020 ) :EU Ambassador to Pakistan Androulla Kaminara Friday handed over equipment worth one million Euro to the Khyber Pakhtunkhwa Local government.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :EU Ambassador to Pakistan Androulla Kaminara has handed over equipment worth one million Euro to the Khyber Pakhtunkhwa Local government.

 The consignment will be utilize for implementation of Community Driven Local Development (CDLD) Policy in 13 districts of of the province.